1968 Democratic National Convention protests: Official responses

 To satisfy manpower requirements, the City put the force on 12-hour shifts, instead of the normal 8-hour shifts.
 This gave police commanders approximately 50% more field officers to deal with disturbances.
 Two-thirds of the officers would continue with the normal police duties with the remaining third available for special assignment.
 In the Amphitheatre, the City concentrated 500 officers filling various roles.
 In Lincoln Park, the number of officers patrolling during the daytime was doubled, but the majority of the officers assigned to the Lincoln Park area were held in reserve, ready to respond to any disturbance.

 In suspected trouble areas, police patrols were heavy.
 Further away from the center patrols were less frequent.
 This allowed the police to shift easily and quickly to control a problem without leaving an area unguarded.
 While maintaining a public image of total enforcement of all city, state, and federal laws, the Narcotics division was quietly reassigned to regular fieldwork, curtailing anti-drug operations during the DNC.

-Police officials and Mayor Daley had worked with the National Guard to create a plan to effectively use the Guard.
+Police officials and Mayor Daley had worked with the National Guard to create a plan to use the Guard effectively.
 It would be called up at the beginning of the convention, but held in reserve at strategically placed armories or collection points such as Soldier Field.
 With the Guard in place at their armories, the CPD could request and receive assistance quickly.